dkatz23238/pybotlib/README.md

 pip install -r requirements.txt
 ```

 2) Make sure Google Chrome is installed on the host machine.
-Be prepared to run the CheckCDriver function provided in the library in order to download the most recent chrome webdriver for process automation.
+Be prepared to run the check_and_dl_chrome_driver function provided in the library in order to download the most recent chrome webdriver for process automation.
 Running the following code will download the latest chromedriver and customize extensions optimized for RPA development:
  ```
-from pybotlib.utils import CheckCDriver
+from pybotlib.utils import check_and_dl_chrome_driver
 # Checks if Google Chrome Driver is found on machine.
 Downloads if needed.
-CheckCDriver()
+check_and_dl_chrome_driver()
 ```

 3) You are now ready to use the package.
-Import the my_RPA class with the following code:
+Import the VirtualAgent class with the following code:
 ```
 from pybotlib import *
 ```